Stratification for Nonlinear Semidefinite Programming: Introduction

 \section{Introduction}

 Consider the nonlinear semidefinite programming (NLSDP) problem

-where $\mathbb{X}$ is a Euclidean space, $f:\mathbb{X}\to\mathbb{R}$ and $g:\mathbb{X}\to\mathbb{S}^n$ are twice continuously differentiable, and $\mathbb{S}^n_{+}$ denotes the cone of symmetric positive semidefinite matrices.
-The NLSDP \eqref{prog:SDP} is a fundamental optimization model that includes nonlinear programming and semidefinite programming as special cases.
-It arises in a wide range of applications, including control and systems theory, structural optimization, material design, eigenvalue optimization, and robust optimization, and has motivated extensive work in variational analysis, perturbation theory, and numerical optimization.
-See, e.g.,~\cite{bonnans2013perturbation} and the references therein.
+where $\mathbb{X}$ is a Euclidean space, the objective function $f:\mathbb{X}\to\mathbb{R}$ and the constraint mapping $g:\mathbb{X}\to\mathbb{S}^n$ are twice continuously differentiable, and $\Sbb_{+}^n$ denotes the closed convex cone of symmetric positive semidefinite matrices.
+The NLSDP~\eqref{prog:SDP} naturally includes both classical nonlinear programming and linear semidefinite programming as special cases.
+Representative applications include certified trajectory optimization in robotics~\cite{kang2025global}, network design and control in transportation systems~\cite{coogan2017offset,ouyang2018conic}, and structural optimization and material design~\cite[Chapter~10]{stinglsolution}; further examples arise in control and systems theory~\cite{lee2016sequential} and robust optimization~\cite{duarte2016model}.
+From a theoretical standpoint, the NLSDP continuously serves as a pivotal driving model for advancing modern variational analysis, perturbation theory, and numerical optimization methodologies; see, e.g.,~\cite{bonnans2013perturbation} and the references therein.